MetalHexx/TeensyROM-UI/README.md

 _Integrations with various metadata sources enrich your file collection with interesting information and media._

 #### HVSC/DeepSID
 An integration with [HVSC](https://www.youtube.com/watch?v=lz0CJbkplj0&list=PLmN5cgEuNrpiCj1LfKBDUZS06ZBCjif5b) brings forth STIL info like accurate SID play times, composer name, release info, and even some interesting historical scene information.
-This plethora of information enables some relatively strong text search capability which is great when digging for cover tunes or other very specific tracks.
+This plethora of information becomes quite effective when digging for cover tunes or other very specific tracks.
 Special thanks to the open source [DeepSID](https://github.com/Chordian/deepsid) project, composer images also compliment the HVSC SIDs.

 #### OneLoad64
 The application comes bundled with [OneLoad64](https://www.youtube.com/watch?v=lz0CJbkplj0&list=PLmN5cgEuNrpiCj1LfKBDUZS06ZBCjif5b) game load and play screens to make it easy to preview games to play.
+This collection in combination with this application enable the fastest consecutive game load times possible on a commodore machine.
 ## Search
 The integration with this metadata data means that we get some relativately strong text search capility across a wide variety of information.
-Featuring some light search engine style syntax and relevancy mechanics, you can fine tune a search to find some very specific content,   This is especially useful when digging for "cover music" or remixes or even related content across file types.
+Featuring some light search engine style syntax and relevancy mechanics, you can fine tune a search to find some very specific content across various file types.

 ## Debug and Serial CLI
 The UI is also a debugging / file transfer utility.
 The application features a terminal to show you all of the activity happening on the TR.
 A command line interface is available for sending Serial commands directly to the hardware.
 This is useful for debugging or tinkering with your TR.